 CE requirements are intended to help Licensees maintain and expand their competency in the insurance industry and serve clients in a way that enhances consumer protection.
-For educational content to be eligible for CE credit, the subject matter must focus on the following approved technical content areas (the below content areas are outlined in more detail in sections 5.1 through 5.7).
-Licensees are expected to exercise good judgement when selecting continuing education to ensure that the learning is sufficiently relevant to and supports them in maintaining competence as a Licensee:
+For educational content to be eligible for CE credit, the subject matter must focus on the approved technical content areas listed below (these content areas are outlined in more detail in sections 5.1 through 5.7).
+Licensees are expected to exercise good judgement when selecting continuing education to ensure that the learning is sufficiently relevant to and supports them in maintaining competence as a Licensee and that the education falls within the following technical content areas:

-- Insurance Products and related Insurance Adjusting; - Improving Client Outcomes; - Compliance with Legislation and Licensee Requirements; - Ethics; - Errors and Omissions; and, - Firm and Licensee Supervision and Management (applicable to Level 2 Adjusters, Level 3 Adjusters, and nominee Adjusters only).
+- Insurance products and related insurance adjusting; - Improving client outcomes; - Compliance with legislation and Licensee requirements; - Ethics; - Errors and omissions; and, - Firm and Licensee supervision and management (applicable to Level 2 Adjusters, Level 3 Adjusters, and nominees only).

-5.1 Insurance Products and related Insurance Adjusting
+5.1 Insurance products and related insurance adjusting